osa1/rcbackup/README.md

 - nomacs is an image viewer
 - apt-file can be used to find packages that provide an executable.
 E.g. `sudo apt-file update; apt-file search FileCheck`.
+- libgmp-dev is needed for stack/GHC, to build the blog

 nvim is too old so build from source later: